cilium/cilium.io/src/posts/2019-12-18-how-to-debug-dns-issuse-in-k8s/index.md

   - eBPF
   - BPF
 ogImage: ogimage.png
-ogSummary: `
-DNS is a common cause for outages and incidents in Kubernetes clusters.
+ogSummary: "DNS is a common cause for outages and incidents in Kubernetes clusters.
 For real-world stories, swing by Kubernetes Failure Stories.
 How do you debug and troubleshoot DNS issues?
 How do you know a problem is related to DNS?
 This guide provides a step by step tutorial on how to systematically troubleshoot DNS issues in Kubernetes clusters.
-We will be using [Hubble] to identify and inspect DNS issues as well as set up monitoring so we can locate DNS issues early on to react even before incidents occur.`
+We will be using [Hubble] to identify and inspect DNS issues as well as set up monitoring so we can locate DNS issues early on to react even before incidents occur."
 ---

 ![Kubernetes DNS resolution](ogimage.png)